elphick/mass-composition/doc/source/usage/quickstart.rst

 Quick Start Guide
 =================

-Once you have xarray and mass-composition xarray installed in your environment, you will need the following imports.
+Once you have xarray and mass-composition installed in your environment, you will typically need the following imports.

 ..  code-block:: python

     import xarray as xr
-    import mcxarray.mcxarray
+    from elphick.mc.mass_composition import MassComposition

 It is possible that you already have your mass-composition data in a pandas DataFrame.